Christian Charles Nielsen: Legal proceedings

 Initially pleading not guilty to the four counts of murder he was charged with, Nielsen was to be held in the Oxford County Jail until his trial.
 However, he attacked another inmate, causing him to be transferred to the Cumberland County Jail.
 While in jail, he lost 55 pounds during a hunger strike, dropping from 158 pounds to 103 pounds, before the sheriff of Cumberland County obtained a court order to insert a feeding tube.
 He began eating again on his own before the tube could be inserted.
 In December 2006, Nielsen used a disposable razor to carve the letter "x" onto his scalp.
 Because of this, he was placed on suicide watch.

-After an examination at the Riverview Psychiatric Center, Nielsen's lawyer changed Nielsen's plea to "not criminally responsible" after he was found to be suffering from Schizoid personality disorder, Asperger's, and other mental illnesses.
+After an examination at the Riverview Psychiatric Center, Nielsen's lawyer changed Nielsen's plea to "not criminally responsible" after he was found to have schizoid personality disorder, Asperger syndrome, and other mental illnesses.
 In spite of this, Nielsen was deemed competent to stand trial because he was not suffering from a psychotic episode at the time of the murders, meaning he was able to willingly make decisions.
 Nielsen, wishing not to stand trial, changed his plea to guilty.
 On October 18, 2007, Nielsen was sentenced to four concurrent life terms prison.
 He now resides at Maine State Prison.